benjmin-r/gdcr11-frankfurt-facilitation/closing/10_closing-circle.md

 # Closing Circle

-* What, if anything, did you learn today?
+* What did you learn today?
-* What, if anything, surprised you today?
+* What surprised you today?
-* What, if anything, will you apply starting Monday?
+* What will you apply starting Monday?